 Development Plan - A document setting out the local planning authority's policies and proposals for the development and use of land and buildings in the authority's area.
 It includes Unitary, Structure, and Local Plans prepared under transitional arrangements.

-It also includes the new-look Regional Spatial Strategies and Development Plan Documents prepared under the Planning & Compulsory Purchase Act of 2004.
+It also includes Development Plan Documents prepared under the Planning & Compulsory Purchase Act of 2004.

 Development Plan Document - A Local Development Document with significant weight in the determination of planning applications.
 Independent scrutiny is required before its adoption.